-Perfect Pimm’s Recipes – a Classic and a Summer Spritz:
+Perfect Pimm’s Recipes – a Summer Pimm’s Spritz.

 Did you know that Pimm’s was originally sold as a medicinal drink?
 First produced in 1823, it was intended as a way to improve digestion – James Pimm who first created it was the owner of an Oyster Bar in the City of London.

 While Pimm’s was originally offered as a tonic – a gin-based drink with a secret mixture of herbs and other ingredients – it quickly became very popular and Pimm’s No 1 Cup (named after the serving cup used for the drink) was created.
 The original drink was followed by variations made with a base of whisky or brandy.
 In 1865 Pimm sold his business to Frederick Sawyer.
 It wasn’t until the business was acquired by Horatio Davis in 1880 that it really became popular.
 Horatio was responsible for starting bottling and distributing Pimm’s Number One Cup to other establishments both in the UK and throughout the British Empire.

 Many people in the UK though, will associate Pimm’s with Wimbledon and other summer sporting events.
 At around 25% ABV from the bottle, once it’s made up into a classic Pimm’s your drink will be anything from the strength of a glass of light wine (at 1 part Pimm’s to 1 part lemonade) through to a craft beer (at 1 part Pimm’s to 3 parts lemonade).
 I personally don’t like my perfect Pimm’s any weaker than that…but I suspect one of the reasons the drink is so popular in the summer is that you can indulge in two or three glasses of something very refreshing without finding yourself totally under the table.
 And when the weather is hot, that is no bad thing.